jon-rodriquez/dotfiles/README.md

 Its a status bar program that I use on the mac.
 I use the Mac's feature of workspaces and have a status bar that shows the current workspace and the current application in that workspace.
 I have also add keybindings to switch between workspaces and applications.
-In Mac you can use alt + {number} to switch between workspaces.
+In Mac you can use Control + {number} to switch between workspaces.
 Its possible you might need to dig through the system preferences to enable this feature.

 ### tmux